 Each type is as unique as its individuals and situation involved, as all stories and paths are different.
 Exploring your path and ultimate goals of adoption is important to laying the foundation for your child’s future.
-There are different types of adoption to consider, as stated on the Ask The Lawyers website, for adoption in Georgia.
+There are different types of adoption to consider for adoption in Georgia.
 The types are described and listed as the following:

 Adoption through an Agency